meditationstuff/protocol_1/narrative_writing_bib.md

 * Coyne, Shawn.
 The story grid: what good editors know.
 Black Irish Entertainment LLC, 2015.
 * Bruder, Melissa, et al. A practical handbook for the actor.
 Vintage, 1986.
+* McKee, R. Story: Substance, structure, style and the principles of screenwriting.
+New York: Regan Books.
+1997.
+* McKee, Robert.
+Character: The Art of Role and Cast Design for Page, Stage, and Screen.
+Twelve, 2021.
+* McKee, R. Dialogue: The Art of Verbal Action for Page, Stage, and Screen.
+Twelve.
+2016.

+* Fludernik, Monika.
+The fictions of language and the languages of fiction.
+Routledge, 2003.
+* Hemingway Library Editions.
+Scribner.
+* Davidson, Donald.
+"Actions, reasons, and causes."
+The journal of philosophy 60.23 (1963): 685-700.
+	* Davidson, Donald.
+"Causal relations."
+The Journal of philosophy 64.21 (1967): 691-703.

+* Pustejovsky, James.
+"Type Coercion and Lexical Selection."
+Semantics and the Lexicon.
+Springer Netherlands, 1993, pp. 73–94.
+* Michaelis, Laura A. "Entity and Event Coercion in a Symbolic Theory of Syntax."
+Construction Grammars: Cognitive Grounding and Theoretical Extensions.
+John Benjamins, 2005, pp. 45–88.
+* de Swart, Henriëtte.
+"Aspect Shift and Coercion."
+Natural Language and Linguistic Theory 16.2 (1998): 347–385.
+* Koontz-Garboden, Andrew.
+"Aspectual Coercion and the Typology of Change of State Predicates."
+Journal of Linguistics 43.1 (2007): 115–152.
+* Piñango, Maria Mercedes, and Ashwini Deo.
+"Reanalyzing the Complement Coercion Effect."
+Journal of Semantics 33.2 (2016).

+* Scarry, Elaine.
+Dreaming by the Book.
+Princeton University Press, 2001.

 [<a href="#206h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]